 In some climates, it’s OK to head out in shorts and a T-shirt.
 In others, you need a down coat and winter boots.

-Either way, always take more clothes than you think you’ll need.
+Either way, always take more clothes than you think you need.
 Bring layers you can peel off if it gets warm, and store extras in your trunk in case you spill a drink or it rains unexpectedly.
-To ensure you stay warm, it’s a good idea to bring the following:
+To ensure you stay warm, bring the following: